oscdev-io/birdplan/tests/t40_bgp/t80_filtering/README.md

 In terms of test "test_bgp_filtering_next_hop_not_peer_ip":
 - ExaBGP e1 should export a route where the next hop IP is not the peer IP.

-In terms of test "test_bgp_filtering_origin_as_filtered_allowed":
+In terms of test "test_bgp_filtering_origin_as_filtered_with_match":
-- ExaBGP e1 should export a route where the origin AS is filtered, but allowed.
+- ExaBGP e1 should export a route where the origin AS is listed in the filter.

-In terms of test "test_bgp_filtering_origin_as_filtered":
+In terms of test "test_bgp_filtering_origin_as_filtered_without_match":
-- ExaBGP e1 should export a route where the origin AS is filtered and not allowed.
+- ExaBGP e1 should export a route where the origin AS is not listed in the filter.

-In terms of test "test_bgp_filtering_peer_as_filtered_allowed":
+In terms of test "test_bgp_filtering_peer_as_filtered_with_match":
-- ExaBGP e1 should export a route where the first AS is filtered, but allowed.
+- ExaBGP e1 should export a route where the first AS is listed in the filter.

-In terms of test "test_bgp_filtering_peer_as_filtered":
+In terms of test "test_bgp_filtering_peer_as_filtered_without_match":
-- ExaBGP e1 should export a route where the first AS is filtered and not allowed.
+- ExaBGP e1 should export a route where the first AS is not listed in the filter.

-In terms of test "test_bgp_filtering_prefix_filtered_allowed":
+In terms of test "test_bgp_filtering_prefix_filtered_with_match":
-- ExaBGP e1 should export a route where the prefix is filtered, but allowed.
+- ExaBGP e1 should export a route where the prefix is listed in the filter.

-In terms of test "test_bgp_filtering_prefix_filtered":
+In terms of test "test_bgp_filtering_prefix_filtered_without_match":
-- ExaBGP e1 should export a route where the prefix is filtered.
+- ExaBGP e1 should export a route where the prefix is not listed in the filter.

 In terms of test "test_bgp_filtering_prefix_too_long":
 - ExaBGP e1 should export a route where the prefix is too long.